 David R. Buchanan (SeegerWeiss, New York, NY) focuses his practice on complex individual and class action litigation involving pharmaceutical injury, securities and investment fraud, consumer protection, and pension litigation.
 He served as Liaison Counsel for the New Jersey Vioxx Litigation, which settled in November 2007 for a landmark $4.85 billion.
 As Liaison Counsel, Dave assumes a leadership role in developing the case through discovery and trial, and facilitates communication among the parties and respective courts.
 Recognized as an expert in the discovery and preservation of electronic information, Mr. Buchanan has extensive experience with matters pertaining to the discovery of email, corporate databases, and other forms of electronic information.
 He has served as a consultant in this capacity for many other law firms.

-Denise M. Dunleavy, Kramer & Dunleavy, New York, NY, was named by the National Law Journal as one of the nation’s top 50 women litigators.
+Denise M. Dunleavy (Of Counsel, Kramer & Dunleavy, New York, NY) was named by the National Law Journal as one of the nation’s top 50 women litigators.
 As the senior trial lawyer in the firm, she has won numerous multi-million dollar verdicts and settlements including being the only lawyer to receive a punitive damage award in a products liability case against a breast implant manufacturer by a federal judge following a bench trial.
 In addition, she tried the first breast implant case alleging and proving that breast cancer resulted from the polyurethane foam of a particular implant.
 In that case, she won a $4.5 million dollar verdict for her client and was instrumental in getting the product removed from the marketplace within six weeks after the verdict.

 Yvonne M. Flaherty, Lockridge Grindal Nauen, Minneapolis, MN, focuses her practice on the representation of injured parties in complex litigation against pharmaceutical and medical device manufacturers, as well as class actions involving a variety of consumer and product defect claims.
 Ms. Flaherty has also served on trial teams in two national class actions, both of which were tried to verdict.
 In Peterson v.
 BASF Corp., Ms. Flaherty was a member of the trial team who secured a substantial jury verdict for a nation-wide class of farmers seeking redress for violation of consumer protection statutes.
 She has been appointed to serve as Lead Counsel in consolidated claims against national medical device manufacturers and serves on several Plaintiff Steering Committees on behalf of thousands of claimants in Multi District Litigation throughout the United States.